NixOS/rfcs/rfcs/0042-config-option.md

 - If the program needs a setting to be present in the configuration file because otherwise it would fail at runtime and demand a value, the module should set this value *with* a `mkDefault` to the default upstream value, which will then be the equivalent of a starter configuration file.
 This allows users to easily change the value, but also enables a smooth first use of the module without having to manually set such defaults to get it to a working state.
 Optimally modules should Just Work (tm) by setting their `enable` option to true.
 - If the module itself needs to know the value of a configuration setting at evaluation time in order to influence other options (e.g. opening the firewall for a services port), we may set upstream's default with a `mkDefault`, even though the program might start just fine without it.
 This allows the module to use the configuration setting directly without having to worry whether it is set at all at evaluation time.

-If all of the above points don't apply to a configuration setting, that is the module doesn't care about the value, the program doesn't care about the setting being present and we don't need the value at evaluation time, there should be no need to specify any default value.
+If the above points don't apply to a configuration setting, that is the module doesn't care about the value, the program doesn't care about the setting being present and we don't need the value at evaluation time, there should be no need to specify any default value.

 ### Configuration checking